0xDegenDeveloper/RabbitHoles/README.md

 # RabbitHoles

-A Permanent & Censorship-Resistant Discussion Board on Starknet

 ## Overview

 RabbitHoles is a decentralized discussion platform built on Starknet, offering a permanent and censorship-resistant space for open conversations.
 Each discussion topic, `Hole`, stores messages, `Rabbits` within them. $RBITS are ERC-20 tokens facilitating interactions within the platform.
 A demo can be found at https://rbits.space.